Configuration with Rules

 name: log.mprotect_exec

-# flag to set so that the rule is used as a filter
+# type to set to use the rule as a filter

 match-on: